 top of page

-Why Mindfulness Matters in Therapy: Awareness, choice, and working with what’s difficult
+Why Mindfulness Matters in Therapy: Awareness, Choice, & Working With What’s Difficult

 • Writer: Katie Fleming-Thomas, M.S., LPC